-The Non-State Schools Accreditation Board Secretariat (the “Secretariat”) provides administrative and operational support to the Board and the Funding Committee.
-The Secretariat is part of the Department of Education and Training.
+The Non-State Schools Accreditation Board Secretariat (the 'Secretariat') provides administrative and operational support to the Board.
+The Secretariat is part of the Department of Education.

 Effects of functions on members of the community

-The Board and the Funding Committee directly contribute towards the economic and social development of Queensland.
+The Board directly contributes towards the economic and social development of Queensland.

 Our vision, values, operating principles, reporting structure and mission